 Stroll around in these wide natural spaces, with large horizons and plantations and groves in successifs plans.
 Many species planted at the creation of the park are always here : redwoods, bald cypresses, yew trees, magnolias but also fuschias, hydrangeas, and other rhododendrons.

 Adult : 5 € – Free for less than 12 years

 Guided tour of the park and the ground floor of the chateau for groups from 15 persons : 10€ by visitor.

 You can buy your ticket online following this link : https://patrivia.net/visit/ille-et-vilaine-parc-et-chateau-de-bonnefontaine

-Park and outdoors of the chateau open for free visit from Easter Sunday until Toussaint Sunday, 9.00AM-6.00PM, week-ends and holidays.
+Park and outdoors of the chateau open for free visit all day from Easter Sunday until Toussaint Sunday, 9.00AM-6.00PM.

 Take a time to discover the tree of the Duchess Anne of Brittany !
 This curious stump of a chesnut tree is telled to be the tree under which Anne would sat one day.
 Unfortunately, it did’nt resist a storm in 1987, but was kept and sport a plaque reminding its story.